 Disclosure: Any post may contain links to my shop or affiliate links, which means I may receive a commission from any purchase you make.
 All opinions about products I use are my own.
 Read the full disclosure and Privacy Policy HERE.

 My seasonal love affair with homemade caramel started not-so-innocently.
 The Christmas my twins were infants (read: I was seriously sleep deprived), Matt’s Aunt Julie sent us an awesome Christmas package in the mail.
 The package came during the day while Matt was at work and I was home with the babies (read: struggling to figure out how to take care of two babies).
 I opened the package and had no problem leaving the wrapped gifts wrapped, but there was a bag of homemade caramels that were NOT wrapped.
-At first my plan was to wait until Matt came home to eat a few caramels together.
-But then they were just sitting there, begging and pleading for me to try JUST ONE.
-To make a long story short, by the afternoon, one caramel became ALL the caramels.

 Warning: homemade caramels are addicting.
 Make them at your own risk.

-- 1 can Sweetened condensed milk (add later)
+- 1 can sweetened condensed milk

 - Cook in a heavy pan until the sugars dissolve into the butter.